broxus/octusbridge-contracts/free-ton/README.md

 ### Subscribe to new Ethereum event configurations

-While adding new Ethereum event configuration `event AddEthereumEventConfigurationEvent(address indexed ethereumEventConfigurationAddress)` is emitted.
+While adding new Ethereum event configuration `event NewEthereumEventConfiguration(address indexed addr)` is emitted.
 Subscribe to it, to receive new Ethereum event configurations.

 ### Confirm Ethereum event configuration